Oana-Ivan/Pet-Feeder-Project/README.md

 ## How to use
 ---
-The default interval between the falls is equal to 30 seconds the current hour and the starting hour are equal to 0:00:00.
+The default interval between the falls is equal to 30 seconds.
+The current hour and the starting hour are equal to 0:00:00.

 To change these values:
 1. Press the yellow button for settings.
 2. Enter the correct password (0000).
-3. choose the option from the menu:
+3. Choose the option from the menu:
       - "Set the time" to set the current hour.
       - "Ch. hour" to change the starting time of the falls.
       - "Ch.
 Int" to change the interval of the falls.